thetarnav/glitched-writer/README.md

 -  **oneAtATime** - If writing should take place from left-to-right, letter-by-letter or normally: all-at-once.

 -  **html** - _Potentially dangerous option._ If true, written string will be injected as html, not text content.
 It provides advanced text formating with html tags and more.
-But be sure to not enable it on user-provided content.
+But be sure to NOT enable it on user-provided content.

--  **letterize** - _Experimental option._ Instead of injecting written text to "textContent" or "innerHTML", it appends every letter of that text as a child <span> element.
+-  **letterize** - Instead of injecting written text to "textContent" or "innerHTML", it appends every letter of that text as a child span element.
 Then changing textContent of that span to current letter.
 It gives a lot of styling possibilities, as you can style ghosts, letters, and whole chars seperately, depending on current writer and char state.

 -  **fillSpace** - Normally if letter gets erased it actually gets replaced with space instead - to make words appear from and disappear into space, rather then sticking to the rest of the words.
 Set to false if you want to disable this.